Vanshika3003/blazeclan_training/assignments.md

 (Self-Study for Bootstrap)
     - Use the 'model' class to show a model dialog
         - model-dialog, model-header, model-title, model-body
     - (optional) When a Row is selected from Employees table, the Employee information MUST be shown in Model dialog so that the end-user can update it

+# Date: 31-March-2022

+1. Create an Array of Employees as    - EmpNo, EmpName, DeptName, Designation, Salary
+2. Find out How many employees are there in Each Department
+3. Fund out How many Managers, Clerks, Operators are in the array